maabed/karak-dashboard-docs/source/index.html.md

 ```
 ### Toggles

-If you wanted to use the slide toggles all you need to do is include Blue Dashboard styles file.
+If you wanted to use the slide toggles all you need to do is include Karak Dashboard styles file.

 You can also change the color of the toggle by using one of the colors classes such as: <br>